saiteja-puttoju/langgraph-streamlit-chatbot/README.md

 2. Type your message or question into the input box at the bottom of the screen.
 3. Press **Enter**.
 4. The chatbot will process your input using LangGraph and display the response.
-5. Continue the conversation; the bot will remember the context of your previous messages
+5. Continue the conversation; the bot will remember the context of your previous messages.